Updated: Oct 14

 Pulse almonds and hazelnuts in a food processor intermittently, until most of the nuts are chopped into large pieces (about 1/4 to 1/2 of the full size of the nuts).

 Add the walnuts or pecans.
 Pulse again, stopping when the walnuts are in large pieces. (added later since they are softer.)

-Add the pumpkin seeds, sunflower seeds, coconut sugar, and flaxseed meal.
+Add the pumpkin seeds, sunflower seeds, coconut sugar, flaxseed meal, salt and cinnamon.
 Pulse just until everything is mixed well.
 Don't over-process!
 You want to have plenty of nut pieces remaining, and most of the seeds should be intact.

 Add the egg white to the food processor.
 Whisk together the melted coconut oil and vanilla extract in a small bowl, and evenly pour that in, too.

 Pulse a couple times, mix a little from the bottom toward the top with a spatula, then pulse a couple times again.
 Repeat as needed until everything is coated evenly.
 Again, avoid over-processing.
 At the end of this step, you'll have a combination of coarse meal and nut pieces, and everything should be a little damp from the egg white and oil.

 Transfer the nut mixture to the prepared baking sheet in a uniform layer, pressing together into a thin rectangle (about 1/4 “ thick).
 Bake for 15-18 minutes, until lightly browned, especially at the edges.

 Cool completely before breaking apart into pieces.
 (The granola will be soft when you remove it from the oven, but will crisp up as it cools.)

 Store in an airtight container in the fridge.
 If you’re the only one eating it, you could consider freezing half as it makes a lot.